vsdeng/verademo-github-app-no-configurations/README.md

 ### URLs

-`/reset` will reset the data in the database with a load of:awef
+`/reset` will reset the data in the database with a load of:awefawfe
  - userswef
  - jokesaewf
  - hecklesawef